Tallinn – city defensive walls

 At the turn of the 15th and 16th centuries, due to the final replacement of baroballistic machines by firearms, the towers received permanent roofs.
 New, larger loopholes were introduced in the breastworks of the highest floors, due to the roofs topped with lintels.
 Their protection was provided by wooden flaps hanging from the outside.
 The transport openings for pulling in guns and ammunition have also been enlarged.
 For the same reasons, access to the lower floors was also significantly expanded.
 These changes were probably applied at the earliest on the north-western section, in the Epping, Golden Leg and Ropemakers’ towers.

 In the first half of the 16th century, the curtains of the walls were raised along with the towers, although probably not in all sections.
 On the eastern side of the perimeter, the wall was raised by 3 meters, which made the total height of the city wall 14 meters, plus an additional 2.6 meters of the breastwork.
-In places, the breastwork was even higher, 3.9 meters, so the height of the entire wall was over 15 meters (the curtain reached such dimensions at Helleman Tower, which was probably the highest in the entire city).
+In places, the breastwork was even higher, so the height of the entire wall was over 16 meters (the curtain reached such dimensions at Helleman Tower, which was probably the highest in the entire city).
 After raising the height of the walls, the wall-walks was re-established, widened with roofed wooden porches, first mounted on wooden beams, then on stone consoles.
+In several of the battlement embrasures there were crossbeams to support small fire arms.

 In 1510, in front of the Coastal Gate, on a sandstone rock raised approximately 5-8 meters above the level of the port, the construction of the massive Fat Margaret Bastion (Paks Margareeta) began, originally called Rosencrantz.
 It was planned to be as much as 24 meters in diameter, so in order to build it, part of the old foregate was demolished, including the upper part of the western tower flanking the passage, on which a new structure topped with machicolation was built.
 The eastern tower was replaced with a bastion, and the gate passage itself was widened, equipped with door and a portcullis.
 The device for lifting the portcullis was located in the building above the passage, which connected the bastion with the western tower and the wall-walks guarding the side walls of the foregate.
 The bastion was originally topped with machicolations.
 Its intended for heavy guns loopholes was not strongly splayed, but there were openings for the discharge of gunpowder smoke and side holes for weapon rests.
 Moreover, in the straight rear wall of the bastion there were openings for transporting war materials.
 The bastion was probably roofed, but due to its large size, the roof was supported on a central pole.